prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 ```

 The fields are the topic number, an unused column, a tweet id, the rank of the tweet defined by the run, the score of the tweet by your system, and the identifier for the run (the "run tag").

-For each query, tweets not scored/returned will be assumed to have a minimal score (e.g. negative infinity).

 ### 4. Tweet Timeline Generation Task